 Downtown Carpark

-In April 2022, the Mayor and Councillors approved $5 million to earthquake-strengthen the building so it could be safely reopened for public use.
-The project is deep into the planning phase and earthquake-strengthening work is expected to take about two years.
-Status: Planning
+In 2023, the Mayor and Councillors approved $4.4 million to earthquake-strengthen the building so it could be safely reopened for public use.
+Work began on site in March 2024 and the building is expected to reopen by Christmas 2024.
+Status: Underway

 NPDC closed the 268-space Downtown Car Park in December 2020 after it was found to be earthquake prone.